pagadesantosh/all_about_front_end/problem_solving_coding/problem_solving/JS Problem Solving.md

 4. 2nd for loop will iterate and see if this each and every character is already in the stored object or not
 5. Ex: if 'w' character is part of str2 but not in the already stored object then directly return false.
 6. if the above condition is false then keep on decrementing the char stored length (ex: 's': 1 to 's': 0)
-7. atlast return true saying that passed args are anagrams.
+7. at last return true saying that passed args are anagrams.

 ```js
 function areAnagrams(str1, str2) {